 Bidding

-The starting player can bid for a house by choosing a number from 9 to 13 if they have a card worth nine or more points.
-However, if the player cannot bid, they will show their cards and throw them away, and the dealer will reshuffle and again deal the cards until a bid is possible.
+The player who leads the game can bid for a house if one of his cards is worth nine or more points by naming a number from 9 to 13.
+If he cannot bid, he will show his cards and throw them away; the dealer will reshuffle and again deal the cards until such time that a bid is possible.

 Taking Turns